 If video editing is totally new to you, then you’ll appreciate the easy-to-follow interface, clear navigation, video creation wizard, step-by-step tutorials and choice of three editing modes.
 On the other hand, Premiere Elements is not just a bog-standard basic tool.
 For those with a little more experience, it also comes with some a number of clever and useful features, such as face detection, audio effects and soundtracks, noise reduction, automatic feature detection and guided edits.

-Another popular video editing progam that's worth YouTubers considering is CyberLink Power Director 365.
+Another popular video editing programme that's worth considering for your YouTube videos is CyberLink Power Director 365.
 This mid-market software is available for a very affordable subscription, despite including some advanced features such as multi-cam editing, motion tracking and 360-degree editing.

 If you need to create a video very quickly, there's a mini programme, slightly hidden inside the Easy Editor, called the Magic Movie Wizard, which uses clever tech to automatically combine your photos and clips in a matter of minutes.
 When it comes to 'proper' video editing, there's a fairly flat learning curve, plus lots of tutorials to help you build your skills.